daelsepara/zil-experiment/README.md

 ## Further information

 This is inspired by [zil-retro](https://github.com/jeffnyman/zil-retro).
 Head over to that repo for a tutorial on ZIL as well as PDF documents explaining ZIL in more detail.
 Meanwhile, checkout the [main.zil](main.zil) code for an overview.
+[DESIGN.md](DESIGN.md) contains some information about the game design.